-Under section 11.9, registrants must give the regulator notice if they propose to purchase securities or assets of a registered firm or the parent of a registered firm.
-For purposes of this section, a registered firm's book of business would be a substantial part of the assets of the registered firm.
+Registrants acquiring securities or assets of another registered firm for a client in nominee name do not need to provide notice under section 11.9.
+For purposes of this section, a registered firm's book of business would be a substantial part of the assets of the registered firm would include a registered firm's book of business, a business line or a division of the firm, among other things.
 This notice gives the regulator an opportunity to consider ownership issues that may affect a firm's fitness for registration.